backstage/backstage/.changeset/real-poets-run.md

 '@backstage/backend-plugin-api': patch
 ---

 The `createServiceFactory` function has been updated to no longer use a duplicate callback pattern for plugin scoped services.
 The outer callback is now replaced by an optional `createRootContext` method.
 This change was made in order to support TypeScript 4.9, but it also simplifies the API surface a bit, especially for plugin scoped service factories that don't need to create a root context.
+In addition, the factory and root context functions can now be synchronous.

 A factory that previously would have looked like this: